 - #1 Party House Scotland

-Because we focused on just building 6-7 high-quality, relevant links from some wedding-related UK websites.
+Because we focused on just building six to seven high-quality, relevant links from wedding-related UK websites.
 That’s right, just five links can get you the second spot in search results.

-That's all it took to get this new website ranking along with some great content.
+This, and some great content, is all it took for us to get this new website ranking.

 DA and DR fluctuate wildly